jorgenwdm/laravel-beak/README.md

 ## How to get a delivery report

-The way to retrieve a delivery report is quite simple.
+The way to retrieve a delivery report is quite simple and resembles a lot to the message sending process.

-You initialize the service you want eg. CanalSmsReport, fill it with the parameters for and then trigger the delivery report request process.
+You initialize the service you want eg. CanalSmsReport, fill it with the parameters `for` and then trigger the delivery report request process.

 ```php
     use \Jorgenwdm\Beak\Reporters\CanalSmsReport;